AndreiCherniaev/bladeRF.wiki.git.git.git./Getting-Started:-Windows.md

 3. Get the device driver installer (zadig): http://sourceforge.net/projects/libwdi/files/zadig/
 4. Open Zadig.
 5. Go to Device->Create New Device.
 6. Type a device name (i.e., "bladeRF") in the text box.
 In the driver spinbox, select libusbK.
 Specify the VID/PID (`1d50`/`6066`) in the USB ID fields.
-7. In the button dropdown, select "Install Driver".
-Click on the "Install Driver" button.
-Drivers should be deployed to C:\usb_drivers.
-8. To replace the Windows USB Composite Device driver, go to device manager and right-click on the bladeRF USB Composite Device (it will likely be the only one under "Universal Serial Bus Controllers" with a bang icon on it; otherwise, look for a USB device with the expected VID/PID (`1d50`/`6066`) by inspecting the detailed properties). _(Is this still required with the latest firmware changes?)_
+7. Plug the device into the computer and open Device Manager.
+A new device called `bladeRF` should show up with a yellow bang next to it in device manager.
-9. Select "Update Driver Software...".
+9. Right-click on the `bladeRF` entry and select "Update Driver Software...".
 Choose "Browse my computer for driver software", then "Let me pick from a list of device drivers on my computer".
-The following screen should display both the "bladeRF" driver created by Zadig and the "USB Composite Device" driver provided by Windows (and currently in use by the device).
+Click "Have Disk..." and point it to the location that Zadig installed the driver to (C:\usb_driver).
 Select "bladeRF" and continue through the wizard.

 # Visual Studio #
 **_TO DO_**